 S - Small enough to fit into a sprint

-In Agile, we aim to deliver an incremental release of the product in a timeframe that does not exceed four weeks (most teams will use two weeks).
-Therefore, we must create stories that can fit within the allocated time frame.
+In Agile, we aim to deliver an incremental product release in a timeframe that does not exceed four weeks (most teams will use two weeks).
+Therefore, we must create stories that fit within the allocated time frame.

-To make sure that the team can deliver stories in time and guarantee they have a real chance to meet their commitments, the stories should be small enough to be completed in a single sprint.
+To ensure that the team can deliver stories in time and guarantee they have a real chance to meet their commitments, the stories should be small enough to be completed in a single sprint.

-In my teams, there is a rule-of-thumb that the acceptance criteria must not exceed five requirements.
+My teams have a rule of thumb that the acceptance criteria must not exceed five requirements.
 If they do, then the story needs to be broken down into smaller parts.
 Remember, user stories with a smaller scope will allow the team more comfort within a sprint.
-They also allow them to gain early feedback from users, which ultimately reduces risk and ensures the team deliver the right product.
+They also will enable them to gain early feedback from users, which ultimately reduces risk and ensures the team deliver the right product.

 T - It can be tested

 A story that involves any programming activities must also be tested to confirm it’s "Done".
-Remember, you cannot develop what you cannot test, and if you cannot test it then you will never be able to mark it as "Done".
+Remember, you cannot develop what you cannot test, and if you cannot test it, you will never be able to mark it as "Done".

 The INVEST model is a great way to determine the quality of a user story.
 However, from my perspective, a great story should serve other aspects that contribute to the team and the process itself.
 For example:

-Everyone can understand it – It's simple, a great story will be one that both the Scrum team and the customer can understand and explain its purpose, goal and what value it adds.
-In my teams, I set a mandatory rule that a user story cannot be added to the backlog unless both the Scrum development team (technical stories) and the Product Owner (functional stories) confirm that they understand its purpose.
+Everyone can understand it – It's simple.
+A great story will be one that both the Scrum team and the customer can understand and explain its purpose, goal and what value it adds.
+I set a mandatory rule in my groups that a user story cannot be added to the backlog unless both the Scrum development team (technical stories) and the Product Owner (functional stories) confirm that they understand its purpose.

-It leads to healthy discussion – A good user story increases the discussion between team members and reduces the need for detailed documentation.
-In other words, team members will focus on how to accomplish the story and not waste their time on writing every little detail.
+It leads to healthy discussion – A good user story increases the debate among team members and reduces the need for detailed documentation.
+In other words, team members will focus on accomplishing the story and not waste their time writing every little detail.